Okene4000/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-This is he project for object relational mapping
+This is the project for object relational mapping